 To keep a secret can be so hard and difficult for so many people to the extent that the only way out for them to relieve themselves of such a great burden will be just to spill the beans, not minding whose ox is eventually gored in the process (para.
 2).

 Michael Slepian, Sanford C. Bernstein & Co.
 Associate Professor of Leadership and Ethics in the Management Division of Columbia Business School, said:

-By keeping something secret, people can protect their reputation and their relationships with close others.
+People can protect their reputations and relationships with close others by keeping something secret.
 Yet, when people choose to keep secrets, they run the risk of feeling isolated from other people, which can lead to negative well-being outcomes (para.
 1).